In the guide

 Requirements specific to the recoverable nature of packaging:

 - packaging recoverable in the form of recycling.
-A certain percentage of weight of the packaging materials must be recyclable, according to published standards in the EU
+A certain percentage of weight of the packaging materials must be recyclable, according to published standards in retained EU law, which in this case means Article 6 of Directive 94/62/EC on packaging and packaging waste (see link in 'Key legislation' below)

 - packaging recoverable in the form of energy recovery.
 Packaging waste processed to produce energy must have a minimum calorific value